sackh/here-map-widget-for-jupyter/docs/source/api_reference/object/polygon.rst

 Polygon Object
 ==============

-``Polygon`` is an ``here-map-widget-for-juptyer`` class that allows you to visualize LineString, WKT, GeoPolygon and GeoMultiPolygon as Polygon on the Map.
+``Polygon`` is an ``here-map-widget-for-jupyter`` class that allows you to visualize LineString, WKT, GeoPolygon and GeoMultiPolygon as Polygon on the Map.
 Style of object is a dictionary, to get more information on all possible keys of style dictionary, please check this `link <https://developer.here.com/documentation/maps/3.1.20.0/dev_guide/topics/geo-shapes.html>`_.

 Example